Gocy015/PlayingWithGit/featureA.md

-This is a brand new feature !
+# This is a brand new feature

+Some Bug fixes!!